almost-good/minesweeper/README.md

 ## **Data Model**

+Though the database isn't included within the current version due to lack of time, the app is expected to grow and so the data model will remain within this document.

-The [Google Sheet](https://www.google.com/sheets/about/) is used as the Minesweeper app database.
+The [Google Sheet](https://www.google.com/sheets/about/) will be used as the Minesweeper app database.
 The database consists of three sheets, each represented by its unique ID.

 ### **User data**
 User data stores the account and security information of the individual user.